Code of Conduct

 MailCon is dedicated to creating a friendly, inclusive, and professional community environment.
 We expect all event participants to respect one another and contribute to that community in a positive way.

 When you attend our event, we request that you extend the same courtesy that you would expect from others, regardless of gender identity and expression, sexual orientation, age, race, nationality, ethnicity, disability, medical conditions, religion, physical appearance, political views, or ideology.
 We are all humans.

 Most importantly, we ask all participants to behave respectfully.
 Be kind to others.
 Do not insult or put down others.
-Harassment and sexist, racist, or exclusionary jokes or comments will not be tolerated at MailCon, on our social media or other online platforms for the event.
+Harassment and sexist, racist, or exclusionary jokes or comments of any kind will not be tolerated at MailCon, on our social media or other online platforms for the event.

 Harassment includes (but is not limited to) comments using demeaning, derogatory, or discriminatory language, comments intended to cause offense or harm to other members of the community, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.

 Share Any Issues or Concerns